 Also, Deirdre's eldest son Seliph and his friends aka the kids of the first generation characters belong to different cathegories, depending on their backstories.
 They're most commonly Snow Whites (Seliph, Leif, Oifaye, Shanan, Lester and Lana, Ulster and Larcei, Patty, Ares, Arthur, maybe Altenna, Phee and Ced, Delmud and Nanna), but we also have some Sleeping Beauties (Leen and Corpul) and Goose Girls/Guys (Faval, Teeny).
 Additionally, Lewyn is a subversion: he is the King of Silessa and should be in the throne, but he rejects his heritage (to the point that he gets pissed off when Seliph calls him "King") and prefers to be the Team Dad for Seliph's group so he can fight for the freedom of the empire. ('Sides, if he DOES have kids with Forseti blood, the son will be crowned at the end of the game.)
 Oh, and the aforementioned Deirdre's daughter/Seliph's half-sister Julia is a Snow White, amnesiac and away from her noble family - thus unable to recall that she's the Imperial Princess of Grandvale and the current holder of the Narga major blood.

-It should also be mentioned that, if you don't get the kids of the first generation charas, they're replaced by expies who are generally commoners.
+If you don't get the kids of the first generation charas, they're replaced by expies who are generally commoners.
 The exceptions are the stand-ins for Arthur and Teeny, Amid and Linda, who are Snow Whites related by blood to the characters they're "replacing".

 If a female Avatar marries Prince Chrom, she will become the future Queen of Plegia and a Cinderella type.
 Or she can marry the nobleman Frederick and remain as Chrom's close friend and advisor, or get together with Basilio aka one of the Khans of Regna Ferox, or marry one of Chrom's potential sons (Brady or Inigo), or marry Virion and help him recover the Duchy of Rosanne.
 If a male Avatar marries Chrom's little sister Lissa or his older sister Emmeryn if you recruit her via Spot Pass, he will also be Cinderella'd into the Ylissean Royal Family; alternatively, he can marry Lissa's best friend Maribelle and be the husband of a future countess, or marry any of Chrom's possible daughters (Kjelle, Cynthia, Lucina)... or marry the other Khan of Regna Ferox and Basilio's rival, Flavia, or marry close retainers and minor noblewomen like Cordelia, Sully and/or Sumia.
-Since the Avatar's Archnemesis Dad Validar is the King of Plegia after Gangrel's fall, the Avatar of either gender is actually a Sleeping Beauty... and the Soul Jar of Grima as well.
+Since the Avatar's Archnemesis Dad Validar is the King of Plegia after Gangrel's fall, the Avatar of either gender is actually a Sleeping Beauty... and the "vessel" of Grima as well.

 The female Avatar can also subvert it if she falls for either the post Heel-Face Turn Gangrel and/or Walhart (neither is a ruler anymore), or Yen'fay (he's a Fallen Prince from an alternate timeline).
 Same goes to the male Avatar if his bride is Say'ri (as Yen'fay's sister, she's a Fallen Princess - though she might have a chance to get Chon'sin back in the future.)